rileyts/Datahouse-Compatibility-Predictor/README.md

 <p>If they disagree, they are prompted to rate each attribute on a scale of 1-10.
 Their input is then used for scoring.</p>

 <p>The results are written to the file output.JSON.</p>

+## Instructions for use
+<p> Once downloaded and unzipped, executing 'main.py' will run the software</p>